+As the rest of you are getting ready to slow down for the holiday season, at Wessels Law Office we are gearing up to be busy.
 Many non-retail businesses experience a slow-down over the holidays, and retailers feel a January slump.
-In elder law, on the other hand, we invariably see an uptick in our intake calls over the holidays and especially just afterward.
+In elder law, on the other hand, we invariably see an uptick in our intake calls between Thanksgiving and New Year’s, and especially just afterward.

 What causes that?

 After experiencing this trend for over 20 years, I can say with a fair amount of certainty what causes it: holidays.
 Well, not exactly the holidays themselves.
 It’s that fact that many children return home over the holidays to visit mom and dad.
 And when they do, they see things that concern them.
 I call it “Home for the Holidays Syndrome.”

 Children, particularly those who have been away from day-to-day interaction with the parents, will notice quite clearly that Dad is not getting around like he used to, or that Mom is getting more and more forgetful.
 And they become worried.
 And they decide to call an elder law attorney.

 Sometimes, children who are out of the day to day caregiving routine for a parent will return home and develop concerns about how the caregiving child is handling things.
 Alternatively, they will realize that a parent living alone is no longer able to manage successfully without support.